Skip to main content

 2. Malware

-• Virus: Similar to a virus you can contract from another person, computer viruses attach themselves to clean files and infect other clean files, spreading uncontrollably and damaging a system’s core functionality and deleting or corrupting files.
+• Virus: Similar to a virus you can contract from another person, computer viruses attach themselves to clean files and infect other clean files, spreading uncontrollably and damaging a system’s core functionality, and deleting or corrupting files.
 Viruses typically appear as an executable file.

-• Trojans: Trojans disguise themselves as legitimate software but act discretely to create backdoors in your security, allowing in malware.
+• Trojans: Trojans disguise themselves as legitimate software but act discreetly to create backdoors in your security, allowing in malware.
 The tricky thing about Trojans is that they can also infect your computer by tampering with clean or new software, without your knowledge.

-• Worms: Using network interfaces, worms infect entire networks of devices, either locally or across the internet.
+• Worms: Using network interfaces, worms infect entire networks of devices, either locally or across the Internet.
 Once infecting one machine, worms can travel and infect other machines.
 They call them worms because these types of software burrow from one machine or network to another.

 3. Phishing